 This week’s topic is:

-Leslie and I are planning three group reads in the coming months!
+Leslie and I are planning two group reads in the coming months!
 Find more details on Leslie’s page or at the end of this post!

 Hello, hello and welcome back to another episode of WWW Wednesday, a weekly meme hosted by Sam @ Taking On A World of Words, which means I’ll be answering these questions: